sohaali710/react-ecommerce/README.md

 - Cart page with:
     - Increase or decrease the quantity of cart item
     - Remove product from cart
-    - Cart data is saved into cookies
+    - Cart data is saved into localStorage
 - Page to show product details